nadbrunn3/findLlamas/README.md

 ### Immich Album & Auto-Loader

+- `IMMICH_URLS` and `IMMICH_API_KEYS`: comma-separated lists of server URLs and API keys.
+  - Use a single URL with multiple keys to import from multiple users on one server.
+  - Provide matching counts of URLs and keys to pull from several servers.
 - `IMMICH_ALBUM_ID` (optional): limit imports to a single Immich album.
 Leave unset to scan all assets visible to your API keys.
 - The auto-loader groups assets by the day they were taken and writes JSON files like `public/data/days/2025-08-14.json`.
 - Scheduling: there is no built-in scheduler.
 Run the loader manually or via an external cron job; each run processes one day and will overwrite that day's file on subsequent runs.